 You can interfere with others' combats in several ways: Use a one-shot item.
-You could help another player by casting a potion against his foe.
-Of course, you can "accidentally" hit your friend with the potion, and it will count against him.
+You could help another player by playing a "Usable once only" card against his foe.
+Of course, you can "accidentally" hit your friend with the card, and it will count against him.

 Play a card to modify a monster.
-These cards (usually) make a monster stronger... and give it more treasure.
+These cards (usually) make a monster stronger . . . and give it more treasure.
 You can play these either during your own combats or during someone else's combat.